Saskapult/Pinefruit/ekstensions/readme.md

 When an extension is included as a dependency, the `no_export` feature must be enabled.
 This prevents the linker from becoming confused by multiple exported `dependecies`, `systems`, and `load` symbols.

+## To Do
+Serialization in reloading.
+We must decide how to serialize component storages.

+Discover why loading fails when `"rlib"` is removed form `crate-type`.
+Some extensions successfully initialize.
+Others do not, having undefined symbols to core and eks.
+We do not seem to otherwise need the output `.rlib` files, only the `.so` files.
+Removal of the `"rlib"` flag seems to greatly improve compile times, and saves a lot of disk space.